edulinq/autograder-server/docs/types.md

 #### Course User Reference (CourseUserReference)

-When used in the context of a course, a `CourseUserReference` can be used to generalize targeting users for group actions (e.g, email recipients, listing users, etc).
+When used in the context of a course, a `CourseUserReference` can be used to generalize targeting users (e.g, email recipients).
 The following values are allowed:

  - Email - Normal email addresses may be used.